-4 Discrimination and Harassment Prevention Policy https://policies.usask.ca/policies/health-safety-and-environment/discrimination-and-harassment-prevention.php
+$^4\, \text{Discrimination and Harassment Prevention Policy} \, \underline{\text{https://policies.usask.ca/policies/health-safety-and-environment/discrimination-and-harassment-prevention.php}$

-271 Policy, the consequences and sanctions shall be determined by the Hearing Board.
-The 272 Respondent and Complainant will have seven (7) working days from the receipt of the 273 Hearing Board report to make a written statement to the Hearing Board with a copy to the 274 AVPR, regarding the findings, in advance of any disciplinary action determined by the 275 Hearing Board.
-276 b.
-The Hearing Board shall request from the Governance Office a record (if any) of any 277 sanctions imposed by other University hearing boards or appeal boards for similar academic 278 misconduct matters.
-279 c.
-The Hearing Board shall have the authority to impose one or more sanctions which may 280 - include, but are not limited to , the following: 281 i. that the student(s) be reprimanded or censured; 282 ii. that a mark of zero or other appropriate grade be assigned for the entire course, for 283 an assignment, or that a credit or mark for the course be modified or cancelled; 284 iii. that an assignment be redone or any other academic performance be repeated; 285 iv. that the student(s) be required to submit an essay or assignment relating to the topic 286 of academic misconduct, or to prepare and/or deliver a presentation on that topic; 280 v. that the student(s) be required to complete additional training in responsible conduct 288 of research; 289 vi. that the student(s) be suspended from the University for a specified period of time; 289 vii. that the student(s) be expelled permanently from the University; or 291 viii. that the conferral of a degree, diploma or certificate be postponed, denied or 292 revoked.
-292 Ч If the decision of the hearing board results in suspension or expulsion of the student(s) or 293 u. revocation of a degree, the Hearing Board will follow Sections VIII.4.6&7 and XIII of the 295 Regulations 296 Regulations 297 4.3.2 For Other University Members 298 299 a.
-If it is established that the Respondent who is NOT an undergraduate or graduate 300 student has breached the Policy, the Respondent and Complainant will have seven (7) 301 working days from the receipt of the Hearing Board report to make a written statement 302 to the Senior Administrator with a copy to the AVPR, regarding the findings, in advance 303 of any disciplinary action recommended by the Senior Administrator.
-304 b.
-The Senior Administrator shall, upon receipt of the Hearing Board report, determine and 305 communicate to the Complainant, the Respondent, and the AVPR within twenty-five 306 (25) working days whether or not formal disciplinary action is to be taken or where 307 appropriate, recommend formal disciplinary action to the President, taking into 308 consideration collective agreements, contractual and other obligations to external 309 organizations and prior offenses under the Policy.
-310 c.
-The Respondent and the Complainant who brought the Allegation shall be advised of 311 the right to appeal as set out in section 5.0.
-Any penalties that are the outcome of a 312 Hearing Board remain in force unless and until they are overturned by an appeal or 313 through a grievance process.
+4.3.2 For Other University Members

+- a.
+If it is established that the Respondent who is NOT an undergraduate or graduate student has breached the Policy, the Respondent and Complainant will have seven (7) working days from the receipt of the Hearing Board report to make a written statement to the Senior Administrator with a copy to the AVPR, regarding the findings, in advance of any disciplinary action recommended by the Senior Administrator. - b.
+The Senior Administrator shall, upon receipt of the Hearing Board report, determine and communicate to the Complainant, the Respondent, and the AVPR within twenty-five (25) working days whether or not formal disciplinary action is to be taken or where appropriate, recommend formal disciplinary action to the President, taking into consideration collective agreements, contractual and other obligations to external organizations and prior offenses under the Policy. - c.
+The Respondent and the Complainant who brought the Allegation shall be advised of the right to appeal as set out in section 5.0.
+Any penalties that are the outcome of a Hearing Board remain in force unless and until they are overturned by an appeal or through a grievance process.

-315 5.0 Appeals under this Policy
+5.0 Appeals under this Policy

-- Either the Complainant or the Respondent5 may appeal the decision of the Hearing Board 316 a.
-317 by delivering to the University Secretary a written notice of appeal within twenty (20) 318 working days of receipt of a copy of the Hearing Board report (section 4.1 b).
-The notice 319 should include a written statement of appeal that indicates the grounds on which the 320 appellant intends to rely, and any evidence the appellant wishes to present to support 321 those grounds.
-322 An appeal will be considered only on one or more of the following grounds: b.
-323 That the decision maker(s) had no authority or jurisdiction to reach the decision it did; i.
-324 ii.
-That there was a reasonable apprehension of bias on the part of one or more of the 325 decision makers: 326 iii.
-That the original Hearing Board made a fundamental procedural error that seriously 327 affected the outcome; 328 iv.
-That new evidence has arisen that could not reasonably have been presented at the 329 initial hearing and that would likely have affected the decision of the original Hearing 330 Board.
-331 Upon receipt of a notice of appeal, the University Secretary will review the record of the c.
-332 original hearing and the written statement of appeal and determine whether or not the 333 grounds for appeal are valid.
-If the University Secretary determines that there are no valid grounds under these Procedures for an appeal, then the appeal will be dismissed 334 335 without a hearing.
-If the University Secretary determines that there may be valid grounds 336 for an appeal, then the appeal will proceed as provided for in section 5.1.
-The decision of 337 the University Secretary with respect to allowing an appeal to go forward is final, with no 338 further appeal.
-339 d.
-The appeal under this Policy relates only to the original Hearing Board's determination of 340 whether a breach of this Policy occurred.
-The subsequent determination of discipline 341 imposed for the breach of this Policy is not appealable under this Policy. - 343 5.1 Procedures for Appeals - 344 When it has been determined that an Appeal should proceed, the following steps will be taken. - a.
-The University Secretary shall appoint an Appeal Board within a reasonable time frame - 346 composed of three to five members, one of whom shall be designated as chair, at least - 347 two of whom will be senior6 members of the University or of another academic - 348 institution, and at least one member who is external and with no current student,
+- a.
+Either the Complainant or the Respondent may appeal the decision of the Hearing Board by delivering to the University Secretary a written notice of appeal within twenty (20) working days of receipt of a copy of the Hearing Board report (section 4.1 b).
+The notice should include a written statement of appeal that indicates the grounds on which the appellant intends to rely, and any evidence the appellant wishes to present to support those grounds. - b.
+An appeal will be considered only on one or more of the following grounds: - i.
+That the decision maker(s) had no authority or jurisdiction to reach the decision it did; - ii.
+That there was a reasonable apprehension of bias on the part of one or more of the decision makers; - iii.
+That the original Hearing Board made a fundamental procedural error that seriously affected the outcome; - iv.
+That new evidence has arisen that could not reasonably have been presented at the initial hearing and that would likely have affected the decision of the original Hearing Board - c.
+Upon receipt of a notice of appeal, the University Secretary will review the record of the original hearing and the written statement of appeal and determine whether or not the grounds for appeal are valid.
+If the University Secretary determines that there are no valid grounds under these Procedures for an appeal, then the appeal will be dismissed

-5 In remainder of section 5.0, the term "respondent" is used to refer to the respondent in the appeal (not necessarily the Respondent to the original complaint).
+&lt;sup>5 In remainder of section 5.0, the term "respondent" is used to refer to the respondent in the appeal (not necessarily the Respondent to the original complaint).